patrickbucher/elixir-basics/README.md

 end
 ```

-The computation works as follows:
+The computation in `stream/0` works as follows:

 - `Stream.unfold/2` expects an accumulator and a function, which returns a tuple
   consisting of the next value and the updated accumulator.